Bites, Animal and Human

 • Clenched-fist human bites are frequently associated with the use of alcohol or drugs.

-• Patients presenting >8 hours following the bite are at greater risk of infection.
+• Patients presenting >8 hours following the bite are at greater risk for infection.

 General Prevention